 Congenital CMV infection, which occurs in 0.2 to 1% of live births worldwide, may result from transplacental acquisition of either a primary or recurrent maternal infection.
 Clinically apparent disease in the neonate is much more likely to occur after a primary maternal exposure, particularly in the first half of pregnancy.
 In some higher socioeconomic groups in the US, 50% of young women lack antibody to CMV, making them susceptible to primary infection.

 Perinatal CMV infection is acquired by exposure to infected cervical secretions, breast milk, or blood products.
 Maternal antibody is thought to be protective, and most exposed term infants are asymptomatic or not infected.
-In contrast, preterm infants Premature Infants An infant born before 37 weeks gestation is considered premature.
-Prematurity is defined by the gestational age at which infants are born.
-Previously, any infant weighing read more (who lack antibody to CMV) can develop serious infection or can die, particularly when transfused with CMV-positive blood.
+In contrast, preterm infants Preterm Infants An infant born before 37 weeks of gestation is considered preterm.
+In 2021 in the United States, 10.48% of births were preterm ( 1), and in 2018, 26.53% of births were early term (significantly... read more (who lack antibody to CMV) can develop serious infection or can die, particularly when transfused with CMV-positive blood.
 Efforts should be made to transfuse these infants with only CMV-negative blood or components or to use blood that has been filtered to remove leukocytes, which carry CMV.
 Such leukoreduced blood is considered by many experts to be CMV safe.

 Symptoms and Signs of Congenital and Perinatal CMV Infection